Arbaba/Iconolausanne/Readme.md

 This project consists in the development of semi-automatic methods to infer the position and orientation in which photographs have been taken.

-## Research summary
-Our approach to infer images is composed of three main parts:

- 1. Cluster identification using Pixplot

- 2. Photogrammetry using Meshroom

- 3. Alignment using reference images with known GPS location

 ## Installation & usage
 ### Python
 All the code written in the Jupyter Notebook `Iconolausanne.ipynb`.